Why Do People Drive So Fast?

 The experiment of fast driving

-For many people, owning a car and driving are not simply a means of getting a to-be but pleasure.
+For many, owning a car and driving are not simply a means of getting a to-be but a pleasure.
 Psychologists talk about a state known as flow.
 When we’re in flow, we get so absorbed in a task that we exclude everything else.
-It’s all about balancing the challenge of the activity and our abilities to meet that challenge.
+It’s all about balancing the challenge of the activity and our abilities to meet it.

 When psychologists try to research flow, one of the things we do is send people out in the world with little beepers.
-Every time the beeper sounds, we ask people to report how much flow they’re feeling and what it was they were doing.
+Every time the beeper sounds, we ask people to report how much flow they feel and what they are doing.
 When the beep is sound, they often report feeling flow in that particular activity when people are driving.
 But driving and being in stop-start city traffic will not be as intuitive to flow as being on an open road in the countryside.

 Given that flow is about the match between the task and a person’s abilities, perhaps people speed to increase the challenge of the task and make the experience of driving in any situation a more flowing experience.
 One survey of motorists that did include the concept of fun was a survey of motorcyclists in Taiwan.

-In that survey, one of the strongest predictors of the intention to exceed the speed limit was the challenge and enjoyment of riding a motorcycle, which opens up the possibility that speeding is indeed an expression of flow.
+In that survey, one of the strongest predictors of the intention to exceed the speed limit was the challenge and enjoyment of riding a motorcycle.
+This opens up the possibility that speeding is indeed an expression of flow.

 Learn more similar topics: